RapidSoftwareSolutions/Marketplace-JIRA-package/README.md

 * Credentials: jiraUsername, jiraPassword

 ## How to get credentials:
-0. Navigate to page with choosing [pricing plan](https://www.atlassian.com/software/jira/try).
+1. Navigate to page with choosing [pricing plan](https://www.atlassian.com/software/jira/try).
-1. Select plan and click "Try it free", fill all required fields.
-2. Use your login, password as credentials.
+2. Use your login and password as credentials to call [getMyPermissions](https://rapidapi.com/package/JIRA/functions?utm_source=RapidAPIGitHub_JIRAFunctions&utm_medium=button&utm_content=RapidAPI_GitHub)

 ## JIRA.getMyPermissions
 Returns all permissions in the system and whether the currently logged in user has them.